mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Error/Warning Navigation

 * left side of status bar at bottom shows
-  * number of errors prededed by icon with "X" in a circle
+  * number of errors preceded by icon with "X" in a circle
   * number of warnings preceded by icon with "!" in a triangle
   * click to see details in the "bottom bar"
     * this is also a way to get the OUTPUT, DEBUG CONSOLE, and TERMINAL tabs
   * click an error or warning to jump to the corresponding line
-  * if a lightbulb icon appears, clicking it may provide an option to automatically fix the issue
+  * if a light bulb icon appears, clicking it may provide an option to automatically fix the issue
 * to jump to the next error, press F8
 * to jump to the previous error, press shift-F8